UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 ### Utility functions / files
 #### 1) node.py
 Contain class for edge nodes with the following characteristics and features:
-* Each data store all it's history infomation in a queue with timestamp
+* Each data store all it's history infomation in a dequeue with timestamp
-* Supports multiple data types being stored at the same time
+* Supports multiple data types to be stored at the same time
-* Supports inforomation lookup and update on specific data type
+* Supports inforomation lookup and update on specific data type on specific node

 #### 2) message_opcodes.py
-Contains a structure for current opcodes that can be used.
+The file contains a structure for the current opcodes that are used by default.
 It can be modified and extended.
+These opcodes represent the operations edge nodes will perform.
+They are mainly for readability in the code, to encode human-readable language into bytes for more efficient data transfer.

+This file does not list the commands used by the Python server.
+The commands used by the Python server are the ones that the Python server will perform, such as data fetching, broadcasting messages to all nodes, or just one-to-one communication with a single edge node.

-#### 3) History log folder
+#### 3) History log file
+The Python server also logs a history of the entire network's data.
+This can be used for monitoring extensions or tracking in general.
+In the `network_manager.py`, there is a global variable that specifies the path to the log file.
+This is for logging the history of the network.
+In the `node.py` file, there is a function `log_data_hist()` to log an entry for the new updates of a specific data type on a specific node.
+Every time there is a change in node data, it will be called and appended to the history.

-####Network endianess
+#### 4) Network endianess
+The endianness of the byte representation needs to be consistent to avoid the misrepresentation of data due to differences in device architecture.
+Endianness inconsistency primarily affects multi-byte numerical values.
+It is conventional to change the data to big-endian format in network communication.
+Node address is critical data that requires explicit encoding and decoding with the specified endianness.
+The `Network Manager.py` provides two functions in addition to the `Network Manager` class to handle the additional decoding and encoding of messages passing through the UART.